 A cast-iron teapot by Frankie Flood, who is a faculty member at Appalachian State University, has a surface texture that looks like the inner surface of tree bark, while the surface of a wooden platter by Matthew Hebert has been carved into a 3D image of a manhole cover.
 And an animated video by Noah Saterstrom is accompanied by several of the paintings he used to create it.
-These are just some of | Penland-affiliated artists. he wonders and possibilities presented ir this exhibition.
+These are just some of the wonders and possibilities pro this exhibition.